The Pillars of Service in Table Tennis

 February 7th, 2025

-by Jerry Zeng, Joyous TT, NVOT
+by Jerry Zeng, Joyous TTC, NVOT

 High level players can spin a table tennis ball 10 times faster than the wheels of your car going 60 mph (look it up!).
 Table tennis balls can spin at around 150 rotations per second, 9000 rotations per minute.